 The founder of Ethereum, Vitalik Buterin, first started working in the industry in 2011 when he founded Bitcoin Magazine.
 He published a paper proposing Ethereum in 2013 and launched the blockchain in 2015.

-As an open-source blockchain, Ethereum welcomes input from contributors around the world.
+As an open-source, programmable blockchain, Ethereum welcomes input from contributors around the world.
 However, they do maintain a small team of developers within the Ethereum Foundation, which supports the project through research and education.

-Although one BTC is much more expensive than one ETH, the two cryptocurrencies follow a very similar price trajectory.
+As of March 16, 2022, one BTC was worth $39,615 and one ETH was worth $2,679.
+Although BTC is worth more than ETH, the two cryptocurrencies follow a very similar price trajectory.
 As one of the largest cryptocurrencies and nearly as famous as Bitcoin, when Bitcoin goes up or down in value, Ethereum tends to follow.

 With first to market advantage, Bitcoin continues to hold the largest share of the cryptocurrency market.
 There is something to be said for brand recognition and reputation.
 However, that doesn’t mean that Bitcoin necessarily has the best technology, that it will prevail in the long run, or that it’s the only cryptocurrency you might purchase.

-Most of the major exchanges, wallets, and other products surrounding cryptocurrencies support both Bitcoin and Ethereum.
+Most of the digital currency exchanges, wallets, and other products surrounding cryptocurrencies support both Bitcoin and Ethereum.
 Nobody knows which coin will grow more in value over time.

-Ethereum has a few advantages over Bitcoin, with its quicker transaction times and smart contract abilities.
-However, debates over whether to cap the total amount of Ethereum and moving it to Proof of Stake mining may cause volatility in the coming years.
+With its quicker transaction times and smart contract abilities, the Ethereum network may have some DeFi advantages over Bitcoin.
+However, debates about whether to cap the total amount of Ethereum, and the merits of moving Ethereum to a PoS protocol, may cause volatility in the coming years.